powerfulbean/mTRFpy/CONTRIBUTING.md

 ## Building the documentation

 The documentation can be built using [Sphinx](https://www.sphinx-doc.org).
-If you have accurately followed the steps to setup your `mne-bids` development version, you can simply use the following command from the root of the `mne-bids` repository:
+If you have accurately followed the steps to setup your `mTRFpy` development version, you can simply use the following command from the root of the `mTRFpy` repository:

 ```Shell
 sphinx-build -b html docs docs/_build